-Hemochromatosis is an iron overload disorder characterized by a progressive increase in total body iron stores and deposition of iron in some non-reticuloendothelial system (RES) body organs which results in some instances in organ dysfunction.
+Hemochromatosis is an iron overload disorder characterized by a progressive increase in total body iron stores and deposition of iron in some non-reticuloendothelial system (RES) body organs which results in some instances of organ dysfunction.

-This article focus on the general principles of hemochromatosis, as well as effects of iron accumulation in the liver, the most frequently affected organ.
+This article focuses on the general principles of hemochromatosis, as well as effects of iron accumulation in the liver, the most frequently affected organ.
 Clinical and imaging changes in other organ systems are discussed separately:

 - hemochromatosis: cardiac manifestations